Your Closing-the-Classroom Checklist

 ☐ Shut down computers and interactive whiteboards.

-☐ Cover computers, printers, interactive whiteboard, and other electronics with sheets.
+☐ Cover computers, printers, the interactive whiteboard, and other electronics with sheets.

 ☐ Cover bookshelves with newspaper or sheets.

-☐ Links or passwords to important Web sites that you may want to access over the summer.
+☐ Links or passwords to web sites that you may want to access over the summer

 ☐ Say goodbye to the office staff.

-☐ Make sure they have your summer contact information.
+☐ Make sure the office has your summer contact information.

 ☐ Turn in any important security keys for safekeeping.